shotgunsoftware/tk-core/docs/platform.rst

 .. warning:: The PySide 1 emulation layer for PySide 2 may be missing some features.
 It provides enough
              coverage to run the officially supported Toolkit applications.
-If you find that something in the PySide 1 emulation layer is not working or missing, please contact support at https://support.shotgunsoftware.com so that we may update it.
+If you find that something in the PySide 1 emulation layer is not working or missing, please contact support@shotgunsoftware.com so that we may update it.

              To learn more about API discrepancies between Qt 4 and Qt 5, you can visit https://wiki.qt.io/Transition_from_Qt_4.x_to_Qt5.